 How Financial Status Affects Your Mental Health?

 Losing your job is not the end of the world.
 But unfortunately, most people who lose their jobs feel like they no longer have a purpose in life, that their success and worth are measured by being employed, and that they weren’t or aren’t good at what they do.
 But can we blame them?
 Our society has punched this in our heads – ‘get good grades, get a good job, get respect’ – even before we could decide what we wanted to do, and before we could be out in the real world and explore.
 Such ideas have made it difficult for most of us to accept rejection in a way that we don’t see it as a failure.
 Therefore, instead of an opportunity to try something new, we see job loss as another stressor and a reason to question our worth and abilities.
+However, you must understand that this minor obstacle in your path of success is a part of life.

 Having said that, losing a job can be really stressful for people who need the money to afford basic necessities; who are the only breadwinner of the family; and the ones with additional responsibilities like loans, debts, medical bills, etc.